poberwong/react-native-intent-launcher/README.md

 * `flags` String
 * `extra` Object

-In the `InstentConstant`, we provide some constants for these properties, you can look up document provided by google to find out property we didn't support currently.
+In the `IntentConstant`, we provide some constants for these properties, you can look up document provided by google to find out property we didn't support currently.

 ## License
 *MIT*